-Director, Health and Human Rights Initiative
+Director, Health and Human Rights Program

-JULIE FRECCERO is the Director of the Health and Human Rights Initiative.
+JULIE FRECCERO is the Director of the Health and Human Rights Program.
 She brings over ten years of experience in reproductive health, gender-based violence, and women’s empowerment research, programming, and advocacy.
 As a specialist in managing gender-based violence in emergencies, she recently spent six months leading the United Nations Population Fund’s (UNFPA) response to gender-based violence against refugees and migrants in camps and urban settings in Greece.

 Julie previously served as the Associate Director of the Sexual Violence Program at the Human Rights Center where she led research addressing refugee protection, health sector responses to sexual violence, and human trafficking in humanitarian settings.
 Julie was the Program Officer for Violence against Women at the UN Development Fund for Women (UNIFEM) in Tanzania, where she managed the agency’s programming and advocacy initiatives to improve protection and support services for survivors.
 In collaboration with the Population Council, she evaluated reproductive health voucher programs in rural Cambodia.
 As a New York City Urban Fellow, Julie planned and evaluated jail-based health programs and reentry services available to individuals incarcerated on Rikers Island for the NYC Department of Correction.